-I started on Blip on January 10, 2010 thanks to a suggestion by Pilipo and Connections that I try Blip.
-I've missed four days since then.
-I have also been back blipping so that I can look at my lifetime before I joined Blipfoto.
-I am back to 2005 and have more to do when I get some time Read more...
+I started on Blip on January 10, 2010.
+For quite a few years I blipped nearly every day.
+Now I am being more relaxed about taking a daily photo.
+I also have done quite a bit of back blipping so that I could look at my lifetime before I joined Blipfoto.
+I got back as far as 2005 and have more to do when I get some time and am in the mood.

 In the beginning my journal was more about my photographs and less about my life.
 I took many photos of the beautiful Pacific Northwestern part of the US where I live and of the birds and animals that live here.

 In 2013 my life changed and I became a caregiver.
 My husband was diagnosed with Alzheimer's and we faced that life together.
 While I was caring for Arvin my journal became the story of our journey together as he slowly lost himself to Alzheimer's.

 Move forward to 2017 - filled with more than a human being should experience in one year...

 January - I planned to travel to Belize and to place Arvin at Silverado as I could no longer care for him at home.
 Before I left I got a detached retina.
 I was still able to go and Arvin settled in uncomfortably while I was gone.
 His daughter Helena and I visited him regularly after I returned.

 February - I signed up with Overseas Adventure Travel for two back-to-back trips to Africa in the summer of 2018.
 Because it was so far ahead I was able to reserve a solo spot at no extra charge.

 May - After Arvin realized he wasn't coming home, he moved quickly down the Alzheimer's slide.
 He passed away on May 14th.
 We had a small, beautiful ceremony of green burial a week later.